-No Money Down, No Payments, No Interest & call before November 3rd to BUY 1 WINDOW OR DOOR, GET 1 WINDOW OR DOOR 40% OFF'

-Our windows are not available from stores or contractors, and during your FREE in-home Window and Door Diagnosis, we'll give you a price that's good for one year.
+It's almost like getting FREE WINDOWS AND DOORS for one year!
+No Money Down, No Payments, No Interest & call before November 3rd to BUY 1 WINDOW OR DOOR, GET 1 WINDOW OR DOOR 40% OFF1 Our windows are not available from stores or contractors, and during your FREE in-home Window and Door Diagnosis, we'll give you a price that's good for one year.
+BUILD SELL

 Don't settle for poor-quality vinyl windows; our window's Fibrex® material is two times stronger than vinyl.
 Fibrex is a wood composite that has the rich, elegant look and feel of finely-crafted wood windows without the maintenance.
 Many of our installers have over 10 years of experience.
 They are so trained and skilled, most installations-including the cleanup-are completed in just one day.
 We take responsibility for the entire process, including warranting the windows, entry and patio doors, and installation.
 And because Renewal by Andersen is the full-service replacement window division of Andersen Windows-the company with a 116-year-old reputation for superior window engineering-we're not going anywhere.

-FOR 1 YEAR' Plus save an additional Buy 1 window or door, get 1 window or door 40% OFF your entire project!
-Renewal 🏴 Call for your FREE Window and Door Diagnosis 959-456-0067 Renewal by Andersen of Southern New England is an independently owned and operated affiliate operating in RI, CT and Cape Cod, MA.
+Offer ends Nov.
+3rd!
+Buy 1 window or door, get 1 window or door 40% OFF Call for your FREE Window and Door Diagnosis 959-456-0067 Plus save an additional \$200 OFF your entire project!

+WINDOW REPLACEMENT an Andersen Company 1Renewal by Andersen of Southern New England is an independently owned and operated affiliate operating in RI, CT and Cape Cod, MA.
 Offer not available in all areas.
 Discount applied by retailer representative at time of contract execution and applies to purchase of 4 or more windows and/or entry or patio doors.
 Buy two windows and/or doors, get the second two windows and/or doors, of equal or lesser value, 40% off.
-Discount applied to lowest priced window and/or door products in purchase.
-Cannot be combined with other offers.
-To qualify for discount offer, initial contact for a free Window and Door Diagnosis must be made and documented on or before 11/3/19, with the appointment then occurring no more than 10 days after the initial contact.
-No payments and deferred interest for 12 months available to well qualified buyers on approved credit only.
+Discount applied to lowest priced window and/or doors, get the second two windows and/or doors, of equal or lesser value, 40% off.
+Discount applied to lowest priced window and/or doors, of equal or lesser value, 40% off.
+Discount applied to lowest priced window and/or doors, of equal or lesser value, 40% off.
+Discount applied to lowest priced window and/or doors are retailers and and perated interest for 12 months available to well qualified buyers on approved credit only.
 Not all customers may qualify.
 Higher rates apply for customer with lower credit ratings.
-Financing not valid with other offers or prior purchases.
+Financing not varie with other offers or prior purchases.
 No Finance Charges will be assessed if promo balance is paid in full in 12 months.
 Renewal by Andersen retailers are independently owned and operated retailers, and are neither brokers nor lenders.
-Any finance terms advertised are estimates only, and all financing is provided by third-party lenders unaffiliated with Renewal by Andersen retailers, under terms and conditions arranged directly between the customer and such lender, all subject to credit requirements.
-Renewal by Andersen retailers do not assist with, counsel or retailers do not saists with, counsel or retailers do not lenders interested in financing.
-All residents of islands including but not limited to Martha's Vindeury LLC of the Renewal by Andersen and Southers New England Windows LLC of the Andersen and Southers New England Windows LLC of the Andersen and island surcharge.
+Any finance terms advertised are estimates only, and all financing is provided by third-party lenders unaffiliated with Renewal by Andersen retailers are independently owned and sincluding but not limited to Martha's Vineyard will be subject to are island surcharge.
 CT HIC.0634555.
 MA 173245.
 RI 36079.
-Southern New England Windows, LLC, d/b/a Renewal by Andersen of Southern New England.
-Southern New England Windows LLC is the authorized representative of Renewal by Andersen and the registered Home Improvement Contractor.
-Renewal by Andersen does not hold this HIC number.
-"Renewal by Andersen" and all other marks where denoted are marks of Andersen Corporation. ©2019 Andersen Corporation.
-All rights reserved. ©2019 Lead Surge LLC.
-All rights reserved.
-See limited warranty for details.
-Additional \$200 off entire project discount valid during first appointment only.
+Southern New England Windows, LLC, d/b/a Renewal by Andersen and Southern New England Windows LLC is the authorized representative of Renewal by Andersen and the registered Home Improvement Contractor.
+Renewal by Andersen and Southern New England Windows LLC is the authorized representative of Renewal by Andersen and the registered Home Improvement Contractor.
+Renewal by Andersen and Southern New England Windows LLC is the authorized representative of Renewal by Andersen and the registered